seanbreckenridge/mal-id-cache/README.md

 # mal-id-cache

-This is a cache of anime, manga, person and chracter IDs on [MAL](https://myanimelist.net).
+This is a cache of anime, manga, person and character IDs on [MAL](https://myanimelist.net).

 [cache](./cache) includes anime, manga, person and character IDs.